Aplastic Anemia

 1) Promptly refer the patient to a hematology center.

 2) Transfusion support: Leukoreduced packed red blood cells (PRBCs) and platelets should be used only when considered essential (eg, platelet count <109/L or bleeding).
-HSCT may be compromised by prior transfusion therapy.
+Outcomes of HSCT may be compromised by prior transfusion therapy.
 Seek consultation with a transfusion medicine specialist regarding transfusion of phenotype-matched blood to reduce the risk of alloimmunization.

 3) Iron chelation therapy is used when indicated due to iron overload with transfusions.
 Patients who undergo successful HSCT may require regular phlebotomies.